tomlancaster/tom.README/README.md

 ## My Job

+As a manager I like the [https://www.infoq.com/articles/host-leadership-agile](Host Leadership) model.
+It means I have duties and responsibilities towards my direct reports (the guests), and I also have some rights as host.

-As a manager I work for my direct reports, and not vice versa.
-I'm here to hire, retain, and develop the best people for YunoJuno, and if I'm ever behaving in a way that works against those goals please let me know right away.
+Above all, I'm here to hire, retain, and develop the best people for YunoJuno, and if I'm ever behaving in a way that works against those goals please let me know right away.

 ## Personal Principles